-Often the biggest determining factors will be the institution itself.
-Large lending institutions like multinational banks have strict policies in place when it comes to issuing loans to customers.
-These policies are designed to minimize risk, so startups may find that they have better luck with a small, local bank or a credit union.
-Entrepreneurs may also find a bank where they’ve had an account for a period of time is the best route, especially if they’ve reliably paid on personal loans through that institution.
+Determining the right institution is important.
+Large lending institutions often have strict policies in place when it comes to issuing small business loans.
+These policies are designed to minimize risk, so startups may also want to consider a small, local bank or a credit union.
+Entrepreneurs may also consider a bank where they’ve had an account for a period of time, especially if they’ve had personal loans through that institution.

 Have a Strong Business Plan

-Your lender will want to know as much as possible about your business before agreeing to a loan.
-If you haven’t already, put a strong business plan together before approaching the bank.
-This plan should include biographical information on everyone involved in running the organization, as well as detailed information about your goals, marketing plan and operational setup.
+Your lender will almost always want to know as much as possible about your business before agreeing to a loan.
+A strong business plan is a professional way to provide information on your business, and should include biographical information on everyone involved in running the organization, as well as detailed information about your goals, marketing plan and operational setup.

-The financial aspects of your plan will likely be of primary use to a lender.
-Include your cash flow predictions for at least the upcoming year, as well as both your credit history and bank statements.
-If your business has a financial history, include credit and bank information about that, as well.
-If that history includes revenue from normal operations, be sure to include any supporting financial statements.
+The financial aspects of your plan will likely be of acute interest to a lender.
+Prepare your cash flow predictions for at least the upcoming year, and gather your personal and business’ credit history and bank statements.

 Seek Legal Expertise